HomeArticlesBest OfBest Salary Calculators India

 Salary Calculator

-The Salary Calculator is the starting point for any CTC analysis.
-Enter your annual CTC and salary structure (basic %, HRA %, allowances), and it breaks down: gross monthly salary, EPF deductions (employee and employer), TDS, professional tax, and net take-home — with a monthly and annual view.
+The Salary Calculator is where any CTC analysis should start.
+Enter your annual CTC and salary structure (basic percentage, HRA percentage, allowances), and it breaks out gross monthly salary, EPF deductions on both the employee and employer side, TDS, professional tax, and net take-home, in both monthly and annual views.

-It is the right tool when you receive a job offer and want to know what ₹15 lakh CTC actually means for your monthly cash flow.
-The calculator handles the employer EPF and gratuity inside-CTC deduction that most people miss, giving a realistic in-hand figure rather than a flattering CTC/12 number.
+It earns its place when you've just received an offer and want to know what ₹15 lakh CTC actually means for monthly cash flow.
+The calculator accounts for the employer EPF and gratuity provisions that sit inside CTC and that most people gloss over, so you get a realistic in-hand number instead of a flattering CTC-divided-by-12 figure.

 Income Tax Calculator

-The Income Tax Calculator computes your full annual income tax under both old and new regimes side by side.
-Enter salary income, other income sources (FD interest, rental income, capital gains), and your deductions (80C, 80D, HRA, home loan interest, NPS), and see tax liability, effective tax rate, and marginal rate under each regime.
+The Income Tax Calculator works out your full annual tax under both old and new regimes side by side.
+Enter salary income, other income sources (FD interest, rental income, capital gains), and your deductions (80C, 80D, HRA, home loan interest, NPS), and it shows tax liability, effective rate, and marginal rate under each regime.

-Unlike employer TDS (which only covers salary), this calculator handles mixed income — critical for salaried employees who also have freelance income, rental income, or capital gains to declare.
+Where employer TDS only covers salary, this calculator handles mixed income too, which matters if you're salaried but also have freelance income, rental income, or capital gains to declare.

-Best for: annual tax planning; deciding which regime to choose before the financial year starts; preparing for ITR filing in July.
+Good for annual tax planning, choosing a regime before the financial year starts, and getting ready for ITR filing in July.

 HRA Calculator

-The HRA Calculator computes your HRA exemption under Section 10(13A) — the most commonly miscalculated component of salary taxation.
-Enter your basic salary, actual HRA received from employer, monthly rent paid, and city type (metro / non-metro), and it calculates the exempt and taxable portions of your HRA instantly.
+The HRA Calculator works out your HRA exemption under Section 10(13A), probably the single most miscalculated part of salary taxation.
+Enter basic salary, actual HRA received, monthly rent paid, and city type, and it shows the exempt and taxable portions right away.

-Many salaried employees either under-claim (don't submit rent receipts) or miscalculate the three-way minimum correctly.
-The calculator eliminates both errors.
-Under the old tax regime, this is often the second largest deduction after 80C.
+A lot of salaried employees either skip claiming this (no rent receipts submitted) or get the three-way minimum wrong.
+This calculator rules out both mistakes.
+Under the old regime, HRA is often the second biggest deduction after 80C.

 Old vs New Tax Regime Calculator

-The Old vs New Tax Regime Calculator is the most decision-critical tool for FY 2026-27.
-It runs both regime calculations simultaneously with your exact numbers — salary, HRA, 80C investments, home loan interest, NPS, 80D premium — and shows which regime saves more and by how much.
+The Old vs New Tax Regime Calculator is arguably the most decision-critical tool here for FY 2026-27.
+It runs both regimes at once using your actual numbers, salary, HRA, 80C investments, home loan interest, NPS, 80D premium, and shows which one saves more and by how much.

-Best for: choosing regime at the start of the financial year; evaluating whether home loan EMI changes the regime decision; comparing offers structured for different regimes.
+Good for choosing a regime at the start of the year, checking whether a home loan EMI changes the decision, and comparing offers built around different regimes.

 TDS Calculator

-The TDS Calculator shows the monthly TDS your employer should be deducting based on your projected annual salary income and declared investments.
-If your employer's TDS deduction doesn't match the calculator's figure, it signals either a missing investment declaration or an error in the payroll system.
+The TDS Calculator shows the monthly TDS your employer should be withholding based on your projected annual salary and declared investments.
+If your actual salary slip doesn't match what this calculator produces, that's a sign of either a missing investment declaration or a payroll error worth chasing down.

-It is also useful mid-year when you have not submitted investment proofs — the calculator shows how much TDS will jump in the remaining months if you don't submit declarations by the employer's deadline (usually January–February).
+It's also handy mid-year if you haven't submitted investment proofs yet.
+It shows exactly how much TDS jumps in the remaining months if declarations don't get submitted by the employer's deadline, usually January or February.

-Best for: verifying monthly TDS on your salary slip; planning investment declarations to avoid a year-end TDS spike; understanding why TDS changed after submitting Form 12BB.
+Good for verifying monthly TDS, planning declarations to avoid a year-end spike, and understanding why TDS shifted after you submitted Form 12BB.

 Gratuity Calculator

-The Gratuity Calculator computes your gratuity entitlement under the Payment of Gratuity Act, 1972.
-Enter your last drawn basic salary (plus DA if applicable) and years of completed service, and it applies the formula: (basic + DA) × 15/26 × years of service.
+The Gratuity Calculator computes your entitlement under the Payment of Gratuity Act, 1972.
+Enter your last drawn basic salary (plus DA if it applies) and completed years of service, and it applies the formula: basic plus DA, times 15/26, times years of service.

-Best for: calculating entitlement before resignation; understanding the financial impact of leaving before completing 5 years; estate planning for death/disability scenarios.
+Good for checking entitlement before resigning, understanding the cost of leaving before 5 years, and estate planning around death or disability scenarios.

 How We Evaluated

-All six calculators were selected against these criteria:
+All six calculators were checked against the same criteria.

-• Shareable URL — inputs encoded in the URL so you can share a specific calculation with your CA or HR team
+Shareable URL: inputs get encoded in the link so you can send a specific calculation to your CA or HR team.

-• Transparent formula — the calculation logic is shown, not just the output number
+Transparent formula: the calculation logic is visible, not hidden behind a single output number.

 Frequently Asked Questions

-CTC (Cost to Company) includes employer-side costs that never reach your bank account — employer EPF contribution (12% of basic), gratuity provision (4.81% of basic), and group insurance premium.
-After removing these, you get gross salary.
-From gross salary, deduct employee EPF (12% of basic), TDS (monthly income tax), and professional tax (₹200/month in most states) to arrive at net take-home.
-A ₹12 lakh CTC typically yields ₹78,000–₹85,000/month in-hand, not ₹1 lakh.
-Use the [Salary Calculator](/salary-calculator-india/) to get your exact figure.
+CTC includes employer-side costs that never touch your bank account: employer EPF contribution (12% of basic), gratuity provision (4.81% of basic), and group insurance premium.
+Strip those out and you get gross salary.
+From gross, your employer deducts employee EPF (12% of basic), TDS, and professional tax (₹200/month in most states) to arrive at net take-home.
+A ₹12 lakh CTC typically lands you ₹78,000 to ₹85,000/month in hand, not the ₹1 lakh the CTC math might suggest.
+Use the [Salary Calculator](/in/salary-calculator/) to get your exact figure.

-At ₹10 lakh salary in FY 2026-27, the new tax regime typically saves more if deductions are below ₹2.5 lakh.
-With standard deduction of ₹75,000 under the new regime, taxable income is ₹9.25 lakh and tax is approximately ₹42,500.
-Under the old regime with 80C (₹1.5 lakh) + standard deduction (₹50,000), taxable income is ₹8 lakh and tax is ₹75,000.
-New regime wins here by ₹32,500/year.
-Add HRA and home loan interest to the old regime and it may flip — use the [Old vs New Tax Regime Calculator](/old-vs-new-tax-regime-calculator/) with your actual deductions.
+At ₹10 lakh in FY 2026-27, the new regime usually wins if your deductions sit below ₹2.5 lakh.
+With the ₹75,000 standard deduction under the new regime, taxable income comes to ₹9.25 lakh and tax works out to roughly ₹42,500.
+Under the old regime with 80C (₹1.5 lakh) plus standard deduction (₹50,000), taxable income is ₹8 lakh and tax comes to ₹75,000, so the new regime saves ₹32,500 a year here.
+Add HRA and home loan interest into the old regime and the answer can flip entirely.
+Run the [Old vs New Tax Regime Calculator](/in/old-vs-new-tax-regime/) with your own deductions to see where you land.

-Gratuity is payable when you leave a company after completing 5 or more years of continuous service (death and disability are exempt from the 5-year rule).
-The formula is: gratuity = (last drawn basic + DA) × 15/26 × number of completed years of service.
-On a basic of ₹50,000/month after 7 years: gratuity = ₹50,000 × 15/26 × 7 = ₹2,01,923.
-Use the [Gratuity Calculator](/gratuity-calculator-india/) to model different tenures and salary levels.
+Gratuity kicks in once you leave a company after 5 or more years of continuous service, with death and disability exempt from that rule.
+The formula is last drawn basic plus DA, times 15/26, times completed years of service.
+On a ₹50,000/month basic after 7 years, that's ₹50,000 times 15/26 times 7, or ₹2,01,923.
+The [Gratuity Calculator](/in/gratuity-calculator/) lets you model different tenures and salary levels.

-Gross salary is total earnings before any deductions — basic pay, HRA, LTA, special allowance, and other allowances as shown in the earnings section of your salary slip.
-Net salary (take-home) is gross salary minus all deductions: employee EPF contribution, TDS, professional tax, and any other recoveries (advance, loan EMI deducted by employer).
-The difference between gross and net is typically 15–25% of gross for most salaried employees in India.
+Gross salary is everything you earn before deductions: basic pay, HRA, LTA, special allowance, and any other allowances listed on your slip.
+Net salary is gross minus employee EPF contribution, TDS, professional tax, and any other recoveries like an advance or an employer-deducted loan EMI.
+For most salaried employees in India, that gap runs 15 to 25% of gross.

-The standard deduction for salaried employees is ₹75,000 per year under the new tax regime and ₹50,000 under the old tax regime for FY 2026-27.
-It is a flat deduction from gross salary with no requirement to submit any proof or receipt — the employer applies it automatically when computing TDS.
-This replaced the earlier transport allowance and medical reimbursement exemptions.
-The new regime's higher standard deduction (₹75,000 vs ₹50,000) is one reason it is now more attractive for employees without large HRA or home loan deductions.
+It's ₹75,000 a year under the new tax regime and ₹50,000 under the old regime for FY 2026-27.
+This is a flat deduction from gross salary, no proof or receipt needed, applied automatically by your employer when computing TDS.
+It replaced the older transport allowance and medical reimbursement exemptions.
+The new regime's bigger standard deduction, ₹75,000 against ₹50,000, is part of why it now works better for employees without large HRA or home loan claims.

-Yes — professional tax paid is deductible under Section 16(iii) of the Income Tax Act and is subtracted before arriving at income from salary for both old and new tax regimes.
-Since professional tax is a maximum of ₹2,400/year (₹200/month in most states), the tax saving is modest — ₹720/year for a 30% bracket taxpayer — but it is applied automatically by employers and requires no declaration from you.
+It is, under Section 16(iii), and it's subtracted before arriving at income from salary under both regimes.
+Since professional tax caps out around ₹2,400 a year (₹200/month in most states), the actual saving is small, about ₹720 a year for someone in the 30% bracket, but employers apply it automatically with no declaration needed from you.

-If TDS shown in Form 26AS is lower than what your salary slips show was deducted, your employer may not have deposited the full TDS to the government.
-Contact your employer's payroll or finance team immediately — they are liable under Section 201 for non-deposit.
-You cannot claim credit for TDS not reflected in Form 26AS when filing your ITR.
-If Form 26AS shows more TDS than expected, verify whether another deductor (bank, tenant) has deducted TDS on other income.
+If Form 26AS shows less TDS than your salary slips say was deducted, your employer may not have deposited the full amount to the government.
+Contact payroll or finance right away.
+They're liable under Section 201 for non-deposit, and you can't claim credit for TDS that isn't reflected in Form 26AS when you file your ITR.
+If Form 26AS shows more than expected, check whether another deductor, a bank or a tenant, has deducted TDS on other income you earn.

-No — once you declare your tax regime preference to your employer at the start of the financial year, you are locked into that choice for TDS purposes for the entire year.
-However, you can switch regimes when filing your ITR in July — so your employer deducts TDS on one regime, but you file under the other if it saves more tax, and receive a refund or pay the difference.
-Salaried employees (without business income) can switch regimes every year at ITR filing time.
+Not for TDS purposes.
+Once you declare a regime to your employer at the start of the financial year, that choice is locked in for how they deduct TDS through the year.
+You can still switch when you file your ITR in July, though.
+Your employer might deduct TDS under one regime while you file under the other if it saves more, and you'd get a refund or pay the difference.
+Salaried employees without business income can make this switch every single year at filing time.

 Related Articles